LukaLaKuka/JsonHandler/docs/API.md

 ### Returns

-This Function has no return.
+This Function returns `any` type of data stored.

 ### Example